zhucharlotte/page/_pages/about.md

 My research interest lies in the intersection of computer science and management, focusing on applying machine learning, neural networks, and network analysis to solve problems in accounting, auditing, and finance.

-I am fortunate to be advised by [Prof. Cheng Gui](https://xueshu.baidu.com/scholarID/CN-B7HA4JDK), the Dean of the School of Finance, and [Prof. Lu Haiyan](https://a.xueshu.baidu.com/scholarID/CN-BEG838KK), the Dean of the School of Accounting.
+I am fortunate to be advised by [Prof. Gui Cheng](https://xueshu.baidu.com/scholarID/CN-B7HA4JDK), the Dean of the School of Finance, and [Prof. Haiyan Lu](https://a.xueshu.baidu.com/scholarID/CN-BEG838KK), the Dean of the School of Accounting.

 I'm currently applying for a PhD.